 - Notifications – Statping supports most of the major third-party applications for receiving notifications.

 - Mobile App – Use free app for iPhone & Android devices and manage everything on the go.

-- oAuth Authentication – Supports oAuth authentication for Github, Google, Slack, and a custom OpenID provider.
+- oAuth Authentication – Supports oAuth authentication for popular services such as Github, Google, Slack, and custom OpenID provider.
 Use this feature and increase security.

-We will focus on the following topics in this tutorial.
+We will cover the following topics in this tutorial.